SarahLotfy/React-nanodegree-2nd-project/README.md

 - Clone the Project.
 - Install the dependencies: `npm install`
 - Start the server: `npm run start`
+- To run the tests:  `npm run test`

 ## How it works?

 - The user needs to login before they can vote or create poll